Risk factors for disease severity and increased medical resource utilization in respiratory syncytial virus (+) hospitalized children

 Editor: Brenda M. Morrow, University of Cape Town, SOUTH AFRICA

 Received: August 5, 2021; Accepted: May 2, 2022; Published: June 6, 2022

 Copyright: © 2022 Proesmans et al. This is an open access article distributed under the terms of the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.

 Data Availability: The data sharing policy of Janssen Pharmaceutical Companies of Johnson & Johnson is available at https://www.janssen.com/clinical-trials/transparency.
-As noted on this site, requests for access to the study data can be submitted through Yale Open Data Access (YODA) Project site at http://yoda.yale.edu.
+Requests for access to the study data can be submitted through the Yale Open Data Access (YODA) Project site at http://yoda.yale.edu.

 Funding: The study was funded by Janssen Pharmaceutica NV.
 The funders had no role in study design, data collection and analysis, decision to publish, or preparation of the manuscript.